WinkelZoeker/winkelzoeker-front/README.md

 ![Build](https://github.com/WinkelZoeker/winkelzoeker-front/workflows/Build%20image%20via%20multi%20staged%20docker/badge.svg)

+This is a small front end developed for consuming [winkelzoeker-api](https://github.com/WinkelZoeker/winkelzoeker-api).

 ## Build Setup

 First, clone locally this repository, then follow the instructions for running it from source or via docker-compose, along with the front end.